SysKitTeam/docs-point/faq/migrate-audit-logs.md

 Before continuing to the [configuration steps](../installation/deploy-syskit-point-to-cloud/install-syskit-point-on-azure-vm.md#configure-syskit-point), **copy and paste the AuditIndex folder you retrieved from SysKit Security Manager to** **C:\ProgramData\SysKit\Point.**

 Continue with the [configuration of SysKit Point](../installation/deploy-syskit-point-to-cloud/install-syskit-point-on-azure-vm.md#configure-syskit-point).
 When you complete the configuration and open SysKit Point web-app, you should be able to view existing Audit logs in the Audit Logs Overview report.
-To open the report, navigate to the **Report Center**, click the **Audit Logs Overview** tile, and run the report**.**
+To open the report, navigate to the **Report Center**, click the **Audit Logs Overview** tile, and run the report.

 ### Existing SysKit Point Installation